zzhikai/tp/docs/DeveloperGuide.md

     * Cons: Strict matching.
     * Cons: Have to remember applicant's name and type it fully.

-* **Alternative 2:** Shows multiple applicants based on partial matches
+* **Alternative 2:** Shows multiple applicants based on partial matches.
     * Pros: Less strict matching.
     * Cons: Users are unable to single out a certain applicant.

 Weighing the pros and cons of these alternatives, we have decided to abstract alternative 2 as a different feature under `search`.
 This is to allow our target user to have greater flexibility, and we believe both are important features to be implemented.

+_{more aspects and alternatives to be added}_

 ### Search applicant feature

 #### Rationale

-`Search` allows for a quick view of applicant's information in the `LinkedOUT`.
+The search command allows for a quick view of applicant's information in LinkedOUT.

 #### Implementation